How to Stay Hydrated

 ½ cup frozen pineapple

-Juice of a fresh squeezed lemon or lime
+Juice of a freshly squeezed lemon or lime

 3-4 ice cubes

-Optional: Add a boost of antioxidants with Sun Wakasa Honey or lightly sweeten with 1-2 drops of green leaf stevia.
+Optional: Add a boost of antioxidants with Sun Wakasa Gold or lightly sweeten with 1-2 drops of green leaf stevia.

 Strawberry Lime